vivid-planet/comet/docs/docs/content-scope/data-driven-application.md

 ```

 #### @AffectedEntity
-Use this decorator at operation level to specify which entity (and thus scope) is affected by the operation.
+Use this decorator at the operation level to specify which entity (and thus scope) is affected by the operation.
 ```ts
     @Query(Product)
     @AffectedEntity(Product)